Nadine044/RandomMapGeneration/docs/Project Information.md

 ## TODOs Solutions
 ### TODO 1: Load elements through xml

+We have to load all the elements that we stored in the mapData.xml.
+We will use the mapData variable that pertains to the struct RoomsMapInfo.

 ![](https://github.com/Nadine044/RandomMapGeneration/blob/master/docs/media/TODOs/1.PNG)

 ### TODO 2: Generate corridors between rooms using A* (pathfinding algorithm)

+To generate the corridors between all our stablished rooms we use A*.
+The code checks a random valid point from the room and creates a pathfinding to the next valid point of the next room.

+The rooms are ordered by the X position component.

 ![](https://github.com/Nadine044/RandomMapGeneration/blob/master/docs/media/TODOs/2.PNG)

 ### TODO 3: Walls generation

+Finally we check the current node boundaries, and if there is a WATER node it has to be changed by a WALL node.

 ![](https://github.com/Nadine044/RandomMapGeneration/blob/master/docs/media/TODOs/3.PNG)